-There are three types of thermometer:
+There are three types of thermometers:

 First, the traditional bulb thermometer works the same way as the regular home-used thermometer.
 You can hang them from the extreme top of your tank, or leave them floating along the surface.

-Last but not least, the digital thermometer, the digital thermometer has one side effect that require a small battery to work, however, battery lifetime differs and when the battery reaches the last days of its lifetime it will not give an accurate reading.
+Last but not least, the digital thermometer, the digital thermometer has one side effect that requires a small battery to work, however, battery lifetime differs and when the battery reaches the last days of its lifetime it will not give an accurate reading.

 I personally suggest you buy what I am using all the time is the classic thermometer for different reasons, first of all, it will work forever, secondly, it doesn’t require a power source to consume, the third thing is it is very trusted in terms of temperature results, you may check it out from Amazon it’s pretty cheap.